VIC.GOV.AU | Policy and Advisory Library

 Corporate staff administer backup programs to address school defects, risks, or issues that need to be managed at the system-level (for example, asbestos removal) or where principals and school councils are either unable to respond to the issues, or it would be inappropriate for them to do so.

-Corporate staff are responsible for providing ongoing support to schools to develop and implement their SMPs.
-Corporate staff are also responsible for reviewing and approving schools’ SMPs.
+Corporate staff are also responsible for reviewing and approving schools’ School Maintenance Plans.

 Principal

 Principals are responsible for asset management activities, which include overseeing, planning and managing the maintenance of school facilities.
-This includes routine maintenance activities to prolong asset lifespan, prevent asset deterioration and reduce reliance on emergency maintenance activities.
+This includes routine maintenance activities to prolong asset lifespan, prevent asset deterioration and reduce reliance on reactive maintenance activities.

-Principals are responsible for developing and implementing a SMP for their school.
-This includes attending a SMP workshop, developing a SMP (with support from corporate staff), and submitting it to the VSBA for review/endorsement.
-Once the SMP has been endorsed, the school is responsible for ensuring the maintenance activities outlined within its SMP are completed according to their respective timeframes, except for VSBA-led condition-based maintenance works funded through PMP.
+Principals are responsible for developing and implementing a School Maintenance Plan for their school.
+This includes attending a School Maintenance Plan workshop, developing a School Maintenance Plan(with support from corporate staff), and submitting it to the VSBA for review/endorsement.
+Once the School Maintenance Plan has been endorsed, the school is responsible for ensuring the maintenance activities outlined within its School Maintenance Plan are completed according to their respective timeframes where their maintenance budget allows except for VSBA-led condition-based maintenance works funded through Planned Maintenance Program.

 School councils